iyousefibrahim/Taskify/README.md

 # Taskify

 Taskify is a task management application built using Node.js, Express, MongoDB, and Mongoose for the backend.
-The frontend will be developed using Angular but is currently empty as it is under development.
+The frontend is developed by using Angular (v19).
+This project was primarily a training exercise focused on backend development, with greater emphasis on implementing and refining server-side functionality than on frontend development.

+---

 ## Features Implemented